onem2m-iril1/Middle-Node_v01/README.md

 ### Configuration

-Before Installation configure the project to run on one of the following protocols
+Before Installation, configure the project to run using one of the following protocols

-TCP
+* TCP
-TLS/TCP using Certificate
+* TLS over TCP using Certificate
-TLS/TCP using Pre Shared key
+* TLS over TCP using Pre Shared key

 This can be done by commenting or uncommenting the macros defined in MQTT_func.h file